Eschatologue/CM_wiki/docs/class/sorcerer/stone.md

 ## Level 18: Earth Master's Aegis

-When you use your Stone’s Aegis to protect an ally, you can choose up to three creatures to gain its benefits.
+When you use your Stone's Aegis to protect an ally, you can choose up to three creatures to gain its benefits.